 Melt 2 T. butter in large frying pan.
 Spread 1 c. of brown sugar over pan.
 Lay slices of on top of the sugar and garnish the centers of each pineapple ring with a Maraschino cherry.
 Pour the cake batter on top of the fruit.

 In 1923 Byron and Dorothy Heinemann started a little bakery and breakfast and lunch place in Milwaukee.
 Heinemann’s was loved in Milwaukee and grew to as many as eleven locations.

-As an ever-dieting 1980s Marquette student, I passed Heinemann’s, located opposite Gesu Catholic Church, every day.
-I was not alone as we hungrily peered into Heinemann’s large windows — as is oft said, it was fattening just to look — and entered a store filled with cakes, pastries, cookies muffins and more.
+As an ever-dieting 1980s Marquette student, I passed Heinemann’s downtown often.
+I was not alone as peering into Heinemann’s large windows — as is oft said, it was fattening just to look — and entered a store filled with cakes, pastries, cookies muffins and more.
 Other locations offered small tables, comforting meals and endless coffee.
 We lost Heinemann’s in 2009.

 1 ½ c. unsalted dry or roasted pistachios, shelled – (roasted provide stronger flavor)